Get Trustworthy Legal Advice From Lawyers Who Specialize in Petty Theft Law

 • Consent: If the property owner consented to you taking or using the item in question; it is not a crime.
 Similarly, you can also prove you had sufficient reason to believe you had the owner’s consent.

-• Lack of intent: This defense requires you to prove you had absolutely no intention of stealing or committing a similar offense.
+• Lack of intent: This defense requires you to prove you had no intention of stealing or committing a similar offense.

 Wondering whether any of these legal defenses apply to your situation?
 If so, get advice from a reputable legal advocate.